 The noise made when snoring, comes from the vibrations that occur when the air pathway in the pharynx is too narrow and the soft palate begins to vibrate.
 In extreme cases a snorer can reach 80 dB.
 In some cases the upper pathway is blocked completely during inhalation, which results in an suspension of breathing: a sleeping apnoea.

-Reasons why we snore, or have sleeping apnoea:
+Why do people snore, or have sleeping apnoea:

 - Due to poor health, or being overweight.